Intended Parents Common Questions

 If the intended parents fulfill their contractual obligations, it would be virtually impossible for a gestational carrier to acquire legal custody after the birth.
 The surrogate has no genetic relation to the child.
 In states where a pre-birth order can be obtained, the intended parents appear on the original birth certificate.

-Intended parents may live anywhere in the United States, and A Host of Possibilities will work with intended parents from all US states and a number of countries overseas.
-However, since statutes and case law are different in every state, carriers must reside and deliver in a state where it is legally accepted.
+A Host of Possibilities will work with intended parents from all US states and several countries overseas.
+However, since statutes and case law are different in every state, surrogates must reside and deliver in a state where surrogacy is legally accepted.